nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-27.md

 <!-- We do not yet have viral genomes from Iran.-->
 Non abbiamo ancora genomi virali dall'Iran.
 <!-- However, we do have sequences from many cases with reported travel to Iran.-->
-Ad ogni modo, abbiamo sequenze di molti casi che hanno riportato viaggi in Iran.
+Ad ogni modo, abbiamo sequenze da molti casi che hanno riportato viaggi in Iran.
 <br><br>
 <!-- Most sequences with travel history to Iran group together, suggesting that a lot of the Iranian cases were derived from a single introduction into Iran.-->
 La maggior parte delle sequenze legate a storie di viaggi in Iran sono raggruppate, e ciò suggerisce che molti dei casi iraniani sono derivati da una singola introduzione in Iran.
 <br><br>
 <!-- At the very bottom of the tree, we see a new sequence from a woman in Pakistan with reported travel to Iran.-->
-Nella parte più bassa dell'albero, vediamo una nuova sequenza da una donna in Pakistan con una che ha riferito di aver viaggiato in Iran.
+Vicino alla radice dell'albero, vediamo una nuova sequenza da una donna in Pakistan che ha riferito di aver viaggiato in Iran.
 <!-- Interestingly, this case is an outgroup to the other cases that we know about from Iran, but was sampled around the same time.-->
 È interessante notare che questo caso non si raggruppa con gli altri casi provenienti dall'Iran, ma è stato raccolto più o meno nello stesso periodo.